Aliases for LIF Gene

 The protein encoded by this gene is a pleiotropic cytokine with roles in several different systems.
 It is involved in the induction of hematopoietic differentiation in normal and myeloid leukemia cells, induction of neuronal cell differentiation, regulator of mesenchymal to epithelial conversion during kidney development, and may also have a role in immune tolerance at the maternal-fetal interface.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for LIF Gene

-LIF (Leukemia Inhibitory Factor) is a Protein Coding gene.
-Diseases associated with LIF include stachybotrys chartarum and complement deficiency.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include receptor binding and growth factor activity.
+LIF (LIF Interleukin 6 Family Cytokine) is a Protein Coding gene.
+Diseases associated with LIF include Leukemia and Myeloid Leukemia.
+Among its related pathways are Interleukin-6 family signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and growth factor activity.

 LIF has the capacity to induce terminal differentiation in leukemic cells.
 Its activities include the induction of hematopoietic differentiation in normal and myeloid leukemia cells, the induction of neuronal cell differentiation, and the stimulation of acute-phase protein synthesis in hepatocytes.